 5. The Role of Family in Vietnamese Culture

-Traditional Vietnamese society often had families with three or four generations living together.
+Traditional local society often had families with three or four generations living together.
 People valued having many children, believing that “more children bring more fortune” Confucianism shaped the preference for male dominance, where men held final authority, and women adhered to “three obediences and four virtues.”

 After reunification, Vietnam introduced laws on Marriage and Family to promote equality, raise awareness, and protect gender rights.
 Today, families usually consist of two or three generations, with most couples having two children.
 Gender inequality continues to decrease, while the cultural emphasis on respecting elders and loving children remains very strong.

-7. Culture of ethnic groups in Vietnam
+7. Traditions of ethnic tribes

 Vietnam is a multiethnic country with over 54 distinct groups, each with its own language, lifestyle, and cultural heritage.
 Many ethnic groups in the mountain areas are known in the West as Montagnard or Degar.
 The largest groups include the Kinh (Viet) at 85.7%, Tay 1.9%, Tai 1.8%, Mường 1.5%, Khmer Krom 1.5%, Hmong 1.2%, Nung 1.1%, and Hoa 1%, with all others making up 4.3% (2009 census).